 Known for their ability to pull sleds across Arctic snow, the Husky is one of the most popular dog breeds in the world.

-Huskies are also well known for their almost human like vocalizations.
+Huskies are also well known for their almost human-like vocalizations.
 There are countless videos of Huskies saying “ I love you” and “ Hello”.

 9. German Shepherd

-This breed has been used for search and rescue, police, military, bomb detection, tracking and protection work.
+This breed has been used for search and rescue, police, military, bomb detection, tracking, and protection work.

 10. Pembroke Welsh Corgi

 The Corgi has an innate problem with nipping, and even the Queen’s corgis have had problems with biting staff and the Her Royal Highness.

-However, due to their problem with nipping, they aren't one of most popular dog breeds for families with children.
+However, due to their problem with nipping, they aren't one of the most popular dog breeds for families with children.

 11. Great Dane

-He stood 7 feet 4 inches tall on his hind legs, and 44 inches from foot to withers.
+He stood 7 feet 4 inches tall on his hind legs and 44 inches from foot to withers.
 Unfortunately, Zeus died at age 5.

 The Great Dane is certainly an attention grabber and can be picked out of any crowd.

-If you're thinking of adopting a Great Dane, you'll need to be sure you have a very big couch.
+If you're considering adopting a Great Dane, you'll need to be sure you have a very big couch.

+Their short, stubby legs and long back makes them easily recognizable.
 They are often said to be half a dog tall and a dog and a half long.

-The Dachshund actually was the inspiration behind the hot dog.
+The Dachshund was actually the inspiration behind the hot dog.
 Hot dogs were originally called “Dachshund sausages.”